abinit/abinit/doc/tutorial/paw1.md

 The use of an efficient mixing scheme in the self-consistent loop is a crucial point to minimize the number of steps to achieve convergence.
 This mixing can be done on the potential or on the valence density.
-By default, in a norm- conserving pseudopotential calculation, the mixing is done on the potential;
+By default, in a norm-conserving pseudopotential calculation, the mixing is done on the potential;
 but, for technical reasons, this choice is not optimal for PAW calculations.
 Thus, by default, the mixing is done on the density when PAW is activated.
-The mixing scheme can be controlled by the [[iscf]] variable (please, read again the different options of this input variable).
+The mixing scheme can be controlled by the [[iscf]] variable (please, read

+again the different options of this input variable).
 By default,  [[iscf]]=7 for norm-conserving pseudopotentials, while [[iscf]]= 17 for PAW...
 To compare both schemes, you can edit the tpaw1_1.in file and try [[iscf]]=7 or 17 and compare the behaviour of the SC cycle in both cases; as you can see, final total energy is the same but the way to reach it is completely different.

 Now, have a look at the end of the file and focus on the "Components of total free energy"; the total energy is decomposed according to both schemes; at